Openscapes/2022-swrcb/github-clinic/devan.md

 **Click the pencil to edit and make several commits as play around – what else can you change or add?**

+## Test

+List -
+1. Monday
+2. Tuesday
+3. Wednesday

+> *Italics with and indent